 Fun things to do in Brisbane for teens – Ice World

-There is an Ice World location on both the North and Southside of Brisbane, which is both 30 minutes drive from the city.
+There is an Ice World location on both the North and South sides of Brisbane, which is a 30-minute drive from the city.

 Be entertained by the music, be mesmerised by the disco lights, or take a break at the coffee shop.
-It’s opened almost every day of the year, and single Adult prices are only $20.
+It’s open almost every day of the year, and single-adult prices are only $20.
 Along with having multiple session deals available, as well as concession and group discounts.

 Things to do in Brisbane with teenage girls – High Tea